re-utils/docs/src/content/docs/concurrency/semaphore.md

   console.log('[' + performance.now().toFixed(1) + 'ms]', ...args);
 };

-// Creates a semaphore with 2 permits and internal queue size of 200
+// Creates a semaphore with 2 permits and internal queue size of 100, which
-// Each permit allows a task to access resource or to perform an operation concurrently const sem = semaphore.init(2, 100);
+// allows 2 tasks to run concurrently and 100 others to wait. const sem = semaphore.init(2, 100);

 // Example task